Alex Lacson: Personal life

-In 1990, Lacson and his siblings learned that they had a half-brother: a son whom their father had with another woman, who died giving birth to the child.
-In 1995, when Lacson was studying for the bar examination, he took time off to look for his half-brother in Palawan.
-With the help of his father's sisters, he found him in a remote barangay.
-Lacson's father-in-law, Teodoro Peña, found the half-brother employment as a utility worker (janitor and messenger) at Palawan State University in Puerto Princesa.
+In 1990, Lacson and his siblings discovered a half-brother from their father and another woman, who had died giving birth to the child.
+In 1995, when Lacson was studying for the bar examination, he took time off to search for his half-brother in Palawan, whom he found with the help of his paternal aunts in a remote barangay.
+Lacson's father-in-law, Teodoro Peña, found the half-brother eom employment as a janitor and messenger at Palawan State University in Puerto Princesa.
 Lacson subsequently decided to help all four of his half-brother's children with their studies.
-The eldest finished college and got a job at a hotel in Puerto Princesa; another child is employed in one of Lacson's companies.
+The eldest finished college and got a job at a hotel in Puerto Princesa; another is employed in one of Lacson's companies.

 Lacson married fellow lawyer Pia Peña in 1995, and they have four children: Theo, Angeli, Ally, and John.

-In 1999, at the height of a financial crisis in Asia, Lacson and his wife considered moving to the United States or Canada.
-Lacson's older brother and his family had immigrated to the US the previous year, and in 1999, another brother and his family applied for residency in Canada.
+In 1999, at the height of the financial crisis in Asia, Lacson and his wife considered moving to the United States or Canada.
+Lacson's older brother and his family had immigrated to the US the year before and in 1999, another brother and his family applied for residency in Canada.
 In 2000, however, Lacson and his wife decided to stay in the Philippines.